wdporter/i-am-that-vuepress/5-what-is-born-must-die/readme.md

 What keeps the body sensitive and receptive?

 **M:**&ensp;Surely you cannot say the knower was absent.
-The experience of things and thoughts was not there, that is all.
+The experiënce of things and thoughts was not there, that is all.
-But the absence of experience is also experience.
+But the absence of experiënce is also experiënce.
 It is like entering a dark room and saying, “I see nothing”.
 A man blind from birth knows not what darkness means.
 Similarly, only the knower knows that he does not know.